oerpub/oerpub.rhaptoslabs.swordpushweb-buildout/README.rst

-OERPUB is a SWORD based a document importer for Rhaptos and Connexions based installations.
+OERPUB-REMIX is for importing, editing, and depositing educational documents, especially textbooks.
+The deposit protocol is based on SWORD and works with Connexions (cnx.org) currently.
+The application imports documents in Word, Open Office, LaTeX, Google Docs, or HTML format.
+Then an HTML5 editor, based on Aloha, is used to edit the documents.
+Finally, metadata is added, and then the document can be downloaded and saved locally, or uploaded to cnx.org for publishing as part of an open textbook and educational resource library.

-more (non technical) info: http://oerpub.org
+For more about the project as a whole (non technical) see our website: http://oerpub.org

-Buildout for development of the oerpub.rhaptoslabs.swordpushweb web app

-Setup your system
+Setup your system for development
 =================
+Buildout for development of the oerpub.rhaptoslabs.swordpushweb web application.

 Installation is based on Ubuntu 10.04 or newer.